Detroit police: Clerk shoots at chip thief, hits bystander

 DETROIT (AP) - Police say a Detroit gas station clerk who was apparently trying to shoot a potato chip thief ended up wounding a bystander instead.

-Police say a young man was shot in the chest Tuesday night at the gas station on the city’s west side.
+Police say a young man was at the gas station Tuesday night on the city’s west side when he was shot in the chest.
 At the same time, a different person was trying to leave without paying for several bags of potato chips.
-Police say the clerk fired through the gas station’s glass door at the alleged thief.
+Police say the clerk had fired through the gas station’s glass door at the alleged thief.

 The wounded man was taken to a hospital in temporary serious condition.
-Police say they detained both the suspected thief and the clerk.
+Police say they detained both the clerk and the suspected thief.

 The case is expected to be reviewed by prosecutors for possible charges.